-Town of Johnstown government facilities are currently closed to the public.
+Town of Johnstown government facilities ARE OPEN!

 Wear a mask, Watch your distance, Wash your hands!